Date of posting: February 2021

 6.2.2 you may specify an individual email address and password for an Authorised User which will allow that user to create and edit the accounts of other Authorised Users (including Subuser Accounts) and to modify your subscription settings (“Master Account”).
 The Master Account will count towards the number of users specified in your order.

 User access authenticated by a specified I.P. address

 6.2.3 you may specify an internet protocol (I.P.) address (and a name for that connection) from which Authorised Users can access the Site (“Authorised I.P.”).
 Please note that this type of access must only be set up using ‘external facing’ I.P. addresses.

 6.3 You/Authorised Users may create/specify as many different accounts/I.P. addresses as necessary however, only the number of Authorised Users specified at the time you place your order may concurrently access the Site and use the Service at any one time.
-If you wish to increase the number of Authorised Users that may concurrently access the Service please contact us by email at firstname.lastname@example.org We reserve the right to charge an additional fee for any such increase.
+If you wish to increase the number of Authorised Users that may concurrently access the Service please contact us by email at email@example.com We reserve the right to charge an additional fee for any such increase.
 Single user accounts may not specify more than one IP address at one time.

 7 CANCELLATION AND TERMINATION

 Cancelling your order